 How Common is Autism?

-According to the U.S. Centers for Disease Control and Prevention (CDC) statistics show that 1 in 68 American children are considered to be on the autism spectrum.
+According to the U.S. Centers for Disease Control and Prevention (CDC) statistics show that 1 in 36 American children are considered to be on the autism spectrum.
 This rate increased ten times in the last 40 years.
-Researches show that improved diagnosis and awareness only explain a part of this increase.
-Also, in the United States, 1 out of 42 boys and 1 in 189 girls are diagnosed with autism; which means that autism is more common among boys than girls.
+However, the cause of is not ASD is increasing amont children.
+The reason is that more people are aware of the situation, there are more diagnostic tests and the sources are much more for parents who suspect about developmental problems about their children.
+Even so, researches show that improved diagnosis and awareness only explain a part of this increase.

 In broader perspective, 2 million individuals in the United states and many more millions worldwide suffer from Autism Spectrum Disorder.
 Prevalence rates have been increasing day by day; according to government autism statistics, this rate have increased 10 to 17 percent annually in recent years.
 There are no other explanations to this ever continuous increase, besides improved diagnosis and environmental factors.